Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 Potential Outcome: Shorter onboarding time, improved compliance, and enhanced new hire experience through adaptive workflow orchestration.

-Marketing and Sales Workflow Automation with Smart Campaign Reporting
+Marketing and Sales Workflow Automation

 Problem: A B2B firm struggles to consolidate marketing data from various channels, delaying insights and sales follow-up.